viktordanov/stripe-recommendations/README.md

 IMO, the biggest issue with Stripe is the "split brain" it inherently introduces to your code base.
 When a customer checks out, the "state of the purchase" is in Stripe.
 You're then expected to track the purchase in your own database via webhooks.

 There are [over 258 event types](https://docs.stripe.com/api/events/types).
 They all have different amounts of data.
+The order you get them is not guaranteed.
 None of them should be trusted.
 It's far too easy to have a payment be failed in stripe and "subscribed" in your app.

 Trying to apply partial updates from Stripe is hellish.
 I recommend avoiding it entirely.
 My solution is simple: _a single `syncStripeData(customerId: string)` function that syncs all of the data for a given Stripe customer to your KV_.